Tokimeki Memorial Online

-No game in the series has ever been translated or officially released in the West, though they can easily be purchased from import game stores.
-In the case of Tokimeki Memorial Online (TMO), the basic version is a free download.
+No game in the series has ever been translated or officially released in the West, though they were purchased from import game stores.
+In the case of Tokimeki Memorial Online (TMO), the basic version was a free download.

-In order to play TMO, one must set up a free Konami ID and buy an account key from Konami with Japan-issued credit card or WebMoney; it is possible for people outside Japan to buy WebMoney via e-currency exchange between e-currencies such as PayPal, e-Gold, and WebMoney.
+To play TMO, one could set up a free Konami ID and buy an account key from Konami with Japan-issued credit card or WebMoney; it was possible for people outside Japan to buy WebMoney via e-currency exchange between e-currencies such as PayPal, e-Gold, and WebMoney.

 The PC servers for the game were shut down on July 31, 2007.

 The anime Tokimeki Memorial Only Love is based on Tokimeki Memorial Online.

 Development

-Production was first announced with the official site's opening on February 24, 2005.
-The first beta testers were acquired during August 2005.
+Production of the game was first announced with the official site's opening in February 2005.
+The first beta testers were acquired during August of the same year.

 Marketing

 To help market the game, Konami built a Tokimeki Internet cafe in the Harajuku area of Tokyo, Japan made to look like a classroom from the game.